open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/samaynaveen0414.md

 - 💡 Building real-world projects
 - 🤝 Collaborating with teams and learning from others
 - 🌍 Using technology for meaningful impact
-- 🏈 Football fan — Go Commanders!
+- 🏈 Big Football fan — Go Commanders!